A little about me

 Having been brought up in Nelson, NZ, after 40 years, I am delighted to be back living here again and, more importantly, being part of the artistic community that is thriving in the region.

-I was interested in sewing from a young age and progressed through dressmaking, quilting (I have a stash of fabrics to use up), and onto mixed media art - mono-printing on textiles and paper collaging and using textures on canvas.
-I enjoy changing the look of fabrics with discharge dyeing or using resists to alter the surface and then using hand stitching to enhance the lines and forms.
-Using my sewing machine to do free-motion embroidery is also something that I use on monoprints to create an image, which I find very satisfying.
-My latest journey of exploration is with Encaustic.
+I was interested in sewing from a young age and progressed through dressmaking, quilting (I have a stash of fabrics to use up), and on to mixed media art - monoprinting on textiles and paper collaging and using textures on canvas.
+I have also enjoyed changing the look of fabrics with discharge dyeing or using resists to alter the surface and then using hand stitching to enhance the lines and forms.
+Using my sewing machine to do free-motion embroidery is also something that I have used in the past on monoprints to create an image, which I find very satisfying.
+I am now exploring Encaustic techniques and in 2024 won an award for my encaustic piece at the Tasman National Art Awards entitled "Living The High Life".

 I am mainly self-taught but have learned from other artists along the way.
 My textile art journey started when I lived on the West Coast and belonged to the Way Out West Textile Art Group.
 We set challenges each month for ourselves, and it kick-started my journey from quilter to artist.
 I attended a five-day workshop with collage artist Joan Schultz from San Francisco and learned new techniques that I have developed and incorporated into my work.

 As a past Exhibitions Officer for the Nelson Suter Art Society, I have been immersed even more into the artistic community in Nelson and learnt a great deal about critiquing and curation of artworks.
 Art Group Nelson is also a wonderful group of multi-talented artists to share inspiration with regularly.
-I have recently been appointed as the Registrar for the Tasman National Art Awards, held every year in Mapua (nr Nelson) which is fast becoming a prestigious art exhibition.
+I have recently been appointed as the Registrar for the Tasman National Art Awards, held every year in Mapua (nr Nelson) which is fast becoming a prestigious national art exhibition.
+I was also a collective member of Wall to Wall Art Gallery in Nelson for over 9 years, leaving in 2023 but have been back as a Guest Artist.

-Teaching techniques have become a newfound love of mine – running classes for up to 12 participants on mono-printing, exploring background techniques (rust dyeing, using resists and discharge dyeing), and creating collage elements utilising a multitude of mediums.
+Teaching techniques have become a newfound love of mine – running classes for up to 12 participants on mono-printing, exploring background techniques (rust dyeing, using resists and discharge dyeing), and creating collage elements, utilising a multitude of mediums.
+I have also recently become a Tutor for NZ Textile Experiences and have 2 upcoming classes - check out my Workshop page.
+If you, or a group of like-minded people would like to have me come and Tutor in your area, please contact me.,

 I hope you enjoy looking through my Artist Portfolio.